How to Successfully Work with a Ghostwriter

 Plan to pay 25% of the total fee upfront.
 This covers research and outlining, which in my experience is often the most time-consuming phase.
 I work on a milestone approach so that my clients always know what to expect with each payment.
 For example, with the first payment they will receive a detailed outline within two or three months.

-Work with a ghostwriter to gather research information
+Work with a ghostwriter on research

 Now that you’ve selected your ghostwriter and have signed the contract, it’s time to gather all your research information and notes.
 Don’t worry if your notes are messy and disorganized.
 Personally, I never mind if the notes provided are riddled with typos and grammatical errors.
 All I’m interested in is the information, so that I can begin formulating the outline for your book.
 Then I’ll set up an interview schedule to fill in the gaps.